dogweather/rails-docker-compose/README.md

 # Config files for Ruby on Rails development using Docker

-> Uses latest versions as of 2018-02-02: Ruby 1.5.0, Rails 5.1.4, and latest
-Postgres.
-(But these are easy to change.)
-Tested on MacOS, because that's what I happen to use.
-This is my personal configuration that I use for client work and my own projects.

 ## What you get

 * Development-oriented config: Source code is mounted so that changes in the container appear on the host, and vice-versa.